-Celery has received a lot of attention as a ‘superfood,’ with supporters claiming that celery juice helps combat a range of ailments, including inflammation, high blood pressure, and high cholesterol.
+Many people claim that celery juice can treat a range of ailments, including inflammation, high blood pressure, and high cholesterol.

 Celery is a member of the carrot family.
 The plant and its seeds provide an abundant source of vitamins, minerals, and antioxidants.
-But is celery juice a ‘superfood’ and what health benefits does it have?
+For this reason, many people drink celery juice for health benefits.

 In this article, we look at what the science says about celery juice and what people need to know before they drink it.